The-Ronin-Project/ronin-gradle/README.md

 # Adding plugins

-The way this project works, it expects all subprojects except for [ronin-gradle-catalog](ronin-gradle-catalog) to be gradle plugins.
+The way this project works, it expects all subprojects under [gradle-plugins](gradle-plugins) to be gradle plugins.
 Plugin implementations can produce more than one plugin, can use the `kotlin-dsl` plugin to produce script plugins, or can use `java-gradle-plugin` to produce the plugin code instead.
 The only requirement of the plugin itself is that it be named with an id of `com.projectronin.SOMETHING`.

 Most project configuration is applied by the root [build.gradle.kts](build.gradle.kts) file in this project.
 That build file iterates through all subprojects and applies a group-id and version, and maven publishing settings.
 It applies kotlin-jvm and ktlint, jacoco, java, and java-gradle-plugin to all the subprojects as well.
 It configures kotlin compile settings, assumes junit platform for tests, and configures the jacoco code coverage tool.

+Shared code (code shared between plugins) can be put into modules under [shared-libraries](shared-libraries).
+Basic kotlin build setups will be automatically applied to them.

 Outside of those conventions applied to all plugins here, module build files can supply their own dependencies, etc.  See [build.gradle.kts](ronin-contract-json-plugin%2Fbuild.gradle.kts) for a simple example.